Pleasure Island Fall Surf Challenge Welcome

 - Become a Sponsor

 With northeast winds and cooler temperatures around the corner, fall will be soon arriving and, along with it, so will the hotly anticipated surf fishing action along the shores of Carolina Beach, Kure Beach, and Fort Fisher.
-So break out the long rods and join Fisherman’s Post for our twelfth annual Pleasure Island Fall Surf Fishing Challenge, southern NC’s largest surf fishing tournament.
+So break out the long rods and join Fisherman’s Post for our thirteenth annual Pleasure Island Fall Surf Fishing Challenge, southern NC’s largest surf fishing tournament.

 Attracting roughly 600 anglers in 2017, the event offers participants the opportunity to rub elbows and compete with anglers from around the state and country who travel to Pleasure Island to fish the beachfront with us each year.